What I Learnt

 By Jeremy Vine

-In the age of Brexit and Donald Trump, is the world now being run by Radio 2 listeners?
+But what have the callers told him?
 If you listen to Radio 4, Brexit was a shock.
-If you are a Radio 2 listener it wouldn't have surprised you at all.
-Where Jeremy's callers once expressed a kind of resignation ('But what can you do?' or the gloomy rejoinder: 'You have to laugh'), now they tend to give him their views expecting to be heeded.
-They have not called in to entertain the audience.
-They expect to take the wheel of the car and drive.
+If you are on Radio 2 it would not have surprised you at all.
+Where Jeremy's callers once expressed a kind of resignation ('But what can you do?') or a gloomy rejoinder ('You have to laugh'), now they give him their views expecting to be heeded.

 Listener wisdom is far more valuable than most of what we hear from appointed spokespeople.
 What was the response when Jeremy asked: 'Have you ever been pecked in the eye by a gannet?'
 Which subjects are most likely to start pitched warfare between different sections of the audience?
 (Answer: old people using buses, old people NOT using buses, cellophane, or Tony Blair saying anything.)

-In a book punctuated by vivid anecdotes and laugh-out-loud moments, Jeremy Vine explains what it's like to hit a button and hear - totally unvarnished and unspun - the voices of so-called ordinary people.
-And why they are not so ordinary after all.
+In a book punctuated by his own vivid stories and laugh-out-loud moments, Jeremy Vine explains what it's like to hit a button and hear - totally unvarnished and unspun - the voice of the so-called 'ordinary' person.
+And why we should take notice.

 Jeremy Vine presents the award-winning Jeremy Vine Show on Radio 2, weekdays at noon.
 He presents one of the BBC's longest-running quiz shows, Eggheads, as well as Crimewatch and Points of View.
 He also does the BBC election graphics.